-For the lower mantle, our results have shown that lowermost mantle anisotropy does have a significant effect on the splitting of SKS and SKKS phases, in agreement with the sensitivity kernel computations of Zhao & Chevrot (2011) but in contrast to the suggestion of Sieminski et al. (2008) that SK(K)S phases may have limited sensitivity to anisotropy in the lower mantle.
-A comparison between our shear wave splitting measurements on synthetic waveforms and the predictions of ray theory (for models that represent bridgmanite and post-perovskite elasticity) reveals that, as for the upper mantle models, ray theory generally correctly captures the first-order aspects of the splitting behavior.
-However, ray theory typically slightly overpredicts the magnitude of shear wave splitting when compared to the behavior of the full waveform.
-From these results, we conclude that forward modeling approaches for lowermost mantle anisotropy models that rely

-Full wave sensitivity of SK(K)S phases to arbitrary anisotropy in the upper and lower mantle27671on ray theory (e.g., Walker et al., 2011; Cottaar et al., 2014; Ford et al., 2015; Ford & Long, 2015;672Creasy et al., 2017, 2019; Tommasi et al., 2018) are generally valid, but are less accurate than full-673wavefield simulations.
-This implies that moving to approaches that consider the full waveform674behavior is desirable in future modeling work aimed at D'' anisotropy problems, as also suggested675by Nowacki & Wookey (2016).
+For the lower mantle, our results have shown that lowermost mantle anisotropy can have a significant effect on the splitting of SKS and SKKS phases, in agreement with the sensitivity kernel computations of Zhao & Chevrot (2011).
+A comparison between our shear wave splitting measurements on synthetic waveforms and the predictions of ray theory (for models that represent bridgmanite and post-perovskite elasticity) reveals that, as for the upper mantle models, ray theory generally correctly captures the first-order aspects of the splitting behaviour.
+However, ray theory typically slightly overpredicts the magnitude of shear wave splitting when compared to the behaviour of the full waveform.
+From these results, we conclude that forward modelling approaches for lowermost mantle anisotropy models that rely on ray theory (e.g. Walker et al. 2011; Cottaar et al. 2014; Ford et al. 2015; Ford & Long 2015; Creasy et al. 2017, 2019; Tommasi et al. 2018) are generally valid, but are less accurate than full-wavefield simulations.
+This implies that moving to approaches that consider the full waveform behaviour is desirable in future modelling work aimed at D'' anisotropy problems, as also suggested by Nowacki & Wookey (2016).

-676 7.3 Limitations and future work
+7.3 Limitations and future work

-While this study has established the feasibility of full-wave solutions using AxiSEM3D for Earth models that include anisotropy of arbitrary symmetry, it is important to highlight some caveats and limitations.
+While this study has established the feasibility of full-wave solutions using AxiSEM3D for earth models that include anisotropy of arbitrary symmetry, it is important to highlight some caveats and limitations.
 One area in which particular concern must be taken in future studies of mantle anisotropy has to do with the design of the mesh and the size of anisotropic regions.
-In spectral element methods, the domain is subdivided into a number of non-overlapping quadrangular shaped elements, and on each element the nodes are chosen to be the Gauss-Lobatto-Legendre (GLL) points where the wave equation is evaluated (Peter et al., 2011).
-A good mesh design must consider this characteristic and allow for seismic discontinuities to lie on the GLL points.
-This will make sure that the points at the discontinuity have the elastic properties of both materials, which in turn will allow for the correct partitioning of seismic energy at the interface and avoid contamination of the numerical solution by artifacts due to staircase sampling effects.
-A proper mesh design is an essential requirement for all spectral element methods and not just AxiSEM3D.
-It is indeed a more complex task to achieve for 3D discrete methods as 3D meshes that honor these conditions have to be generated, while for AxiSEM3D this condition applies to 2D meshes.
-With this in mind, in future studies that interrogate anisotropic Earth models, it will be important to ensure that anisotropic discontinuities are also honored by the mesh design.
-This is relatively easy to accomplish in the case of vertical stratification of anisotropy (that is, horizontal interfaces), but it turns out to be more complex for cases of lateral variation in anisotropic properties, which are likely relevant for many regions of the Earth.
+In spectral element methods, the domain is subdivided into a number of non-overlapping quadrangular shaped elements, and on each element the nodes are chosen to be the Gauss-Lobatto-Legendre (GLL) points where the wave equation is evaluated (Peter et al. 2011).
+A good mesh design